PDLPorters/pdl/README.md

 Directory structure:

 `Basic/`
-: The stuff that PDL would be no use without

-`Demos/`
-: Showcase for PDL, type demo at the perldl prompt.
+: The stuff that makes `use PDL` work, including demos which are a showcase for PDL: type `demo` at the perldl prompt.

-`Doc/`
-: Modules for building/using the PDL documentation database

-`Example/`
+`Basic/examples/`
 : Sample programs using PDL

+`Basic/utils/`
+: Utilities relating to PDL

 `Graphics/`
-: The stuff that PDL needs to make pictures
+: The stuff that allows PDL to make pictures

 `IO/`
-: The stuff that PDL needs to write and read strange files
+: The stuff that PDL needs to write and read various file formats

 `Libtmp/`
 : The stuff that PDL would still be useful without but which makes PDL even more useful

-`Perldl2/`
-: The PDL shell version 2 source and development

-`cygwin/`
-: Platform specific information

-`macosx/`
-: Platform specific information

-`t/`
-: PDL tests directory

-`utils/`
-: Utilities relating to PDL

-`win32/`
-: Platform specific information

 Comments are welcome - so are volunteers to write code and documentation!
 Please contact the developers mailing list `pdl-devel@lists.sourceforge.net` ([subscription info](https://pdl.perl.org/?page=mailing-lists)) with ideas and suggestions.